DIY Baby Nursery Ideas on a Budget

 🕒 Time 1–2 days | 💰 Cost $30–$60 | ⭐ Difficulty Easy | 🎨 Impact High

-• Convertible Dresser → Changing Station: Use a compact dresser and build a removable changing shelf to preserve drawer space.
+• Convertible Dresser → Changing Station: A compact dresser paired with a removable changing top preserves drawer space.

 Smart Layout & Decor Tips